ixpantia/dispenser/README.md

 make build-rpm
 ```

-This should create a file called roughly `../dispenser-$VERSION.x86_64.rpm`.
+This should create a file called something along the lines of
+`../dispenser-$VERSION.x86_64.rpm`.
+There may be minor variations on the Linux
+distribution where you are building the package.

 ### Deb (Debian & Ubuntu)

-To build deb make sure you have the following installed:
+Before you try to build a deb package, make sure you have the following
+installed:

 - `cargo`: Rust package manager and build tool
 - `rustc`: Rust compiler